The Use of Face Masks and Shields at Work

 3 - Who needs to provide the appropriate face coverings in the workplace?

 The duty to provide a safe working environment so far as is reasonably practicable rests with the employer; it is their primary duty to provide PPE.
 This also enables the employer to control factors such as the mask/face covering meeting Australian standards of quality and consistency.
-Given the requirements employers need to supply an adequate number of disposable, or several re-usable masks/face coverings.
+Where necessary, employers need to supply an adequate number of disposable, or several re-usable masks/face coverings.

 Part of assessing what is reasonably practicable is determined by the ability to source appropriate face coverings.
 In the event that these are unable to be sourced, in the short term it may be reasonably practicable for the employer to allow externally sourced masks (including home-made masks) as an alternative to no masks, but this is an unreliable way to control risk as the employer has ceded the ability to ensure that the masks are of the appropriate standard.
 Such controls should be phased out as soon as possible.
 (Note that while face coverings such as bandanas or scarves are accepted by the Victorian government as face coverings for the general public when outside the home, they are not suitable or appropriate for the workplace.)